 It’s not about you or any difficulties you may have had with the other parent.
 You need to remember that your children will also be going through a very difficult time.
 Temporary child custody orders, also known as “Pendente Lite Orders,” often have a significant impact on final or permanent custody orders.
 Should the parties not be able to reach an agreement for temporary custody, consider filing an “Order to Show Cause for Temporary Custody” and attend the mandatory court-ordered mediation.
 At mediation, you will be able to discuss the parenting schedule that you feel will be in the best interests of your child.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when filing for divorce.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 California Child Custody Evaluations

 A child custody evaluation, also known as a “730 Evaluation,” may be court-ordered and is used to determine the mental health of a child or the parenting practices of one or both parents.
 Additionally, either party in a Dissolution case may request a child custody evaluation by agreement and with the filing of a “Stipulation.”
 Custody and visitation orders are often based on the findings of a child custody evaluation.

 A child custody evaluation should be considered if your child is mature and has expressed their desires as to which parent they wish to primarily reside, or should there be a concern that one parent cannot provide a stable or safe living situation for a child.
 A parent’s parental rights may be affected for any of the following reasons: